SurajKumarpandey001/AI-Voice-Assistant/README.md

 Improve wake-word detection with hotword libraries

 📬 Contact
-Created by Atul Kumar Prusty
+Created by Suraj Kumar
-📧 Email: chatulprust@gmail.com
+📧 Email: surajkumarpandey.ds@gmail.com

 If you liked this project, don't forget to ⭐ star it and follow me for more!